 For a basic chocolate fondue you will need:

 - 1lb of semi-sweet chocolate

 - 2 cups of heavy cream

 - 1 tablespoon vanilla extract (substitute orange, rum, hazelnut, etc)

 To make the fondue you will want a nice low cooking fire going.
-Fit the pot with water and either place you metal bowl or smaller pot inside of it.
-You will want a couple inches of space between the top bowl/pot and the water.
+Fit the pot with water and either place your metal bowl or a smaller pot inside of it.
+You will want a couple of inches of space between the top bowl/pot and the water.
 This double-boiler setup will melt the chocolate perfectly and prevent scorching.